Provisioning with CSR and Sidewalk Signing tool

 , andclient_key

-are only required when you use the networked installation since it requires authentication between the line PCs and the signing server. - The argument
+are only required when you use the networked installation since it requires authentication between the line PCs and the signing server.

 # Usage Example